-Ans.
-The rich heritage of diversity makes us come in contact of many different type of history, culture, religion, customs, festivals, languages, dances, music, dressing sense, variety of food items etc which slowly becomes a part of our lifestyle.
+Ans: The rich heritage of diversity makes us come in contact with many different types of history, culture, religion, customs, festivals, languages, dances, music, dressing sense, variety of food items etc which slowly becomes a part of our lifestyle.
 They add value to our life and broaden our respect for others.

-(i) Even during freedom movements, women and men from different cultural, religious and regional backgrounds came together to decide joint actions and opposes the British rule.
-This strength of unity made Indians win the battle of independence.
+(i) Even during freedom movements, women and men from different cultural, religious, and regional backgrounds came together to decide joint actions and opposes British rule.
+This strength of unity made Indians win the battle for independence.

-(ii) Though from different cultures and background still we celebrate the National Festivals together, sing the National Anthem together.
+(ii) Though from different cultures and backgrounds still we celebrate the National Festivals together, sing the National Anthem together.

-In his book "The Discovery of India" Jawaharlal Nehru says that Indian unity is not something imposed from the outside but rather it was something deeper and within its fold, the widest tolerance of belief and custom was practised and every variety acknowledged and even encouraged.
-This suggests that despite of having geographical, language and cultural differences, but the tolerance and unity of the people has made the country diverse
+In his book "The Discovery of India" Jawaharlal Nehru says that Indian unity is not something imposed from the outside but rather it was something deeper and within its fold, the widest tolerance of belief and custom was practiced and every variety acknowledged and even encouraged.
+This suggests that despite having geographical, language, and cultural differences, but the tolerance and unity of the people has made the country diverse

-Ans.Fig: West Bengal location on Indian mapRegion: West Bengal.
+Location of West Bengal on India's MapRegion: West Bengal.

 Geographical Features: Situated between the Lakshadweep Sea and the Western Ghats.
-It has a wet and maritime tropical climate influenced by the seasonal heavy rains.
-The western coastal belt is relatively flat compared to the eastern region and have many lakes and canals.
+It has a wet and maritime tropical climate influenced by seasonal heavy rains.
+The western coastal belt is relatively flat compared to the eastern region and has many lakes and canals.